JNP-7/epoch-jubis-zygor-guide/README.md

 - Start the game, make sure ZygorGuidesViewer is loaded for your character and select the guide in the Interface > AddOns > ZygorGuidesViewer in-game menu if it wasn't loaded by default.
   - In this menu you will notice multiple entries corresponding to different sections of the guide which summarize the zone(s) and level range that section covers.
   - You may have also noticed 3 different entries for each zone and/or level range preceded by "Jubi's guide Full/Custom2Text/Full Text".
 Each one of those indicates to which guide the section you are currently loading corresponds to.
 To summarize:
     - Full: displays everything on the guides viewer.
-Do note that the customs quest and objectives may not be correctly tracked.
+Do note that the custom quests and objectives may not be correctly tracked.
 They will still be displayed nonetheless.
 Check the FAQ for more info.
     - Custom2Text: custom quests and objectives are displayed as a comment.
 Those do not get tracked, but the regular ones do.
     - Full Text: everything but coordinates is displayed as a comment in the guides viewer.